Garret-Gallant/haku-mele-react-app/README.md

 User's visiting the site can do the following:

--View all songs present in the database.
+- View all songs present in the database.
--Sort songs by artist, genre, name, etc.
+- Sort songs by artist, genre, name, etc.
--Add a new song to the database.
+- Add a new song to the database.
--Generate a random song from the database.
+- Generate a random song from the database.
--View a page about the devs.
+- View a page about the devs.

 Data format for our db:
 ```json